How to Ride Counter Canter

 Riding counter canter in a dressage test

 When you ride the counter canter in the test, the judges do not want to see:

 - exaggerated flexion over the leading leg

 - the rhythm change to become hurried, therefore flattening the frame

 - the horse’s body curling and becoming crooked

 - the strides becoming shorter and more tense

 All the exercises described previously will develop and improve the horse’s balance and coordination for a more collected frame.

-As the balance develops, the exercises can be made more demanding, but it is the rider’s responsibility to feel and gauge what the horse is able to do, so that the work and understanding improve.
+As the balance develops, the exercises can be made more demanding, but it is the rider’s responsibility to feel and gauge what the horse is able to do, so that the work and the horse’s understanding improve.